KawtharE/birdClicker/README.md

       })();

-With jQuery things get more difficulte to implements every time we add a new functionalty and the code looks like a very big mess, for this reason adopting some **organizational techniques** will make our application **stable, bug-free and cleanly written**, future changes will be much more easier to add in no time.
+With jQuery things get more complex every time we add a new functionalty and the code looks like a very big mess, for this reason adopting some **organizational techniques** will make our application **stable, bug-free and cleanly written**, and future changes will be much more easier and can be added in no time.

 Now with these organizational techniques we are separating things out, at this point we are talking about **separations of concerns**.
-So we are separating our code into three pieces: **Model, View, and ***:
+So we are separating our code into three pieces: **Model, View, and * .**

 1- The Model represents the Data.